aab64/aab64.github.io/_posts/2021-09-18-PhD-celebration.md

   enter Senate House for the ceremony, and have lunch in the college dining hall afterwards!
-Guests are not allowed to attend the ceremony at the moment to limit the number of people in the hall, so it was <a href="https://www.youtube.com/watch?v=wbChq_IbpKI&ab_channel=HTempestGraduations/"><b>live-streamed</b></a> and my family in South Africa were able to watch too!
+Guests are not allowed to attend the ceremony at the moment to limit the number of people in the hall, so it was <a href="https://www.youtube.com/watch?v=wbChq_IbpKI&ab_channel=HTempestGraduations/"><b>live-streamed</b></a> and my family in South Africa could watch too!
 </p>

 <img src="/images/grad1.jpg" width="300"/>